keu/docs/astro/runtime-release-notes.md

 ## Overview

-Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Airflow project to provide a differentiated data orchestration experience.
+Astro Runtime is a Docker image built and published by Astronomer that extends the Apache Astro project to provide a differentiated data orchestration experience.
 This document provides a summary of all changes made to each available version of Astro Runtime.

 For instructions on how to upgrade, read [Upgrade Astro Runtime](upgrade-runtime.md).
 For general product release notes, go to [Astro Release Notes](release-notes.md).
 If you have any questions or a bug to report, reach out to [Astronomer Support](https://support.astronomer.io).